Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Always perform a patch test when trying a new oil, and stop using it if you notice any adverse reactions.

-Discuss new products with your dermatologist if you have known allergies or an underlying medical skin disorder.
+If you have known allergies or an underlying medical skin disorder, discuss new products with your dermatologist.

-Myth 9: Face Oils Are All Vegan and Cruelty-Free
+MYTH: All Facial Oils Are Vegan and Cruelty-Free

 The Truth: Most are, but watch the ingredient lists!
 Emu oil, lanolin, and beeswax might make their way into your oil-based face products.
 There are vegan alternatives to emu oil that are just as effective.

-Myth 10: Face Oils Are All Natural and Eco-Friendly
+MYTH: All Face Oils Are Natural and Eco-Friendly

-The Truth: This is another category to watch the ingredient list.
-A variety of synthetically derived oils and oil-soluble emollients, some of which originate from petroleum, include PEG compounds, or have the potential for bioaccumulation, are used in facial oils.
+The Truth: If you're shopping for a commercially prepared face oil, watch out for the ingredient list.
+A variety of synthetically derived oils and oil-soluble emollients, some of which originate from petroleum, include PEG compounds, or have potential for bioaccumulation, are used in facial oils.

 These include mineral oil and petrolatum, both of which are derived from crude oil.
 PEG (polyethylene glycol) compounds, often used as emulsifiers or penetration enhancers, are also synthetically derived.